Wellbutrin can cause overdose even when used under a doctor’s guidance. Misuse will increase the odds of experiencing this type of medical emergency.

 It usually poses no problems in people who take it as directed, but like any medication, you should exercise precaution and good judgment.

-Wellbutrin overdose is possible.
+You can overdose on Wellbutrin.
 An overdose is considered a medical emergency.
 Getting help for yourself or someone else right away can save a life.

 How an Overdose Occurs